-Animals meant for USDA-certified organic meat, or the egg and dairy industries, aren’t treated much better than those on a factory farm.
+Animals meant for USDA-certified organic meat, or the egg and dairy industries, aren’t treated much better than those on a factory farm, as this insider explains.
 Most laws in regards to organic animal products are about protecting the consumer from things like antibiotics; not to protect the animals.

 All other labels are either unregulated, or regulated by third parties.
 You can go to the ASPCA website to find out what labels are actually regulated.